yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Allow to filter rows in the inspector
 [ ] Add noise to position <-- Improve noise
 [ ] Math Node.
 Should hide inputs when not needed.
+Like Abs [ ] scan nodes, option to resize to node limits
-Like Abs [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists [ ] Test random colors for each node -> Graph Editor Settings [ ] undo/redo
+[ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists
+[ ] Test random colors for each node -> Graph Editor Settings [ ] undo/redo